 Depending on what structures of the head and neck have undergone treatment you may have experienced changes to speech, chewing, swallowing or voice.
 The role of the Speech and Language Therapist is to help you adapt to these changes and provide appropriate therapy when the time is right.

 Surgery and radiotherapy can cause the swallowing muscles to become weak, slow and uncoordinated.
-We can give advice on strategies to make your swallowing easier and female viagra safer, including fluid and food texture advice.
+We can give advice on strategies to make your swallowing easier and generic viagra 24 h online safer, including fluid and food texture advice.

 Sometimes it can be difficult to assess what is happening with the swallow so we may suggest a video swallow test which is similar to an x-ray but provides us with detailed information on how the muscles are working together and help guide our therapy.

 Our main concern with swallowing is to prevent food and fluids entering the lungs which can cause frequent bouts of coughing when eating and drinking and will often result in chest infections.